sfalexrog/jetson_camera/README.md

 ## Nodelet

 The node is meant to run as a nodelet (`jetson_camera/JetsonCameraNodelet`).
 In fact, the node is basically a standalone simplified nodelet manager.

+## Miscellaneous stuff

+### Red tint on camera image

+The image captured by this node may have a red tint that is more pronounced near the edges.
+This can be fixed to a degree by using an ISP camera override.

+An ISP override file for an Arducam imx219 board (`camera_overrides.isp`) is placed in this repository in the `extra` folder.
+Place it in the `/var/nvidia/nvcam/settings` on your Jetson Nano, set its permissions to `664` and its owner:group to `root:root`.

+Note that, [according to RidgeRunner](https://developer.ridgerun.com/wiki/index.php?title=JetsonTX2/V4L2_driver_support/V4L2_drivers_available_for_Jetson_SoCs#ISP_calibration), only ODMs have access to the required tools for ISP calibration files.